nativefier/nativefier/docs/api.md

 ```
 --internal-urls <regex>
 ```
 Customize what should open in an external browser.
+If the URL does not match the regex, it will open in an external browser.

 #### [flash]